george-nigm/The-system-of-forecasting-cash-withdrawals-at-ATMs-and-optimizing-cash-management-strategies/README.md

 # The system of predicting cash withdrawals at ATMs and optimizing cash management strategies
-This is a system for optimal cash management in ATMs, the main purpose of which is to avoid running out of cash at ATMs and earn the maximum amount of money by investing the released funds from frozen cash at ATMs in short-term highly liquid and risk-free financial instruments (for example, RuOnIa).
+This is a system for optimal cash management in ATMs, the main purpose of which is to avoid running out of cash at ATMs and earn the maximum amount of money by investing the released funds from frozen cash at ATMs in short-term highly liquid and risk-free financial instruments (for example, overnight rate).

 The developed system consists of two parts.